dropbox/nsot/docs/development.rst

 .. code-block:: bash

-    # Install lodaash, updating package.json with a new dependency
+    # Install lodash, updating package.json with a new dependency
     $ npm install lodash --save
     $ npm shrinkwrap --dev
-    # Update VENDOR_SRC in gulpfile.js with the source files to include
+    # Update VENDOR_FILES in gulpfile.js with the source files to include

-We explicitly include minified versions of web dependencies, so after updating ``package.json`` with the new package you need to update the VENDOR_SRC variable in ``gulpfile.js`` to let the build workflow know which files to include.
+We explicitly include minified versions of web dependencies, so after updating ``package.json`` with the new package you need to update the VENDOR_FILES variable in ``gulpfile.js`` to let the build workflow know which files to include.

 .. _versioning: